Meet us at ShopTalk Europe, Booth L46

 Use Descriptive URLs

-URLs are more important than they seem for your SaaS SEO performance.
+URLs are another important element for your SaaS SEO performance.
 A well-structured URL helps search engine bots understand your page’s context and enables visitors to find their way around your site.

 Some CMS platforms, like WordPress or Wix, automatically generate URLs for your pages.
 Although convenient, these auto-generated links are not always SEO-friendly.
 So it’s better to take it into your own hands and create URLs that: